snok/drf-openapi-tester/README.md

 schema_tester = SchemaTester(schema_file_path="./schemas/publishedSpecs.yaml")
 ```

-Once you've instantiated a tester, you can use it to test responses:
+Once you've instantiated a tester, you can use it to test responses and request bodies:

 ```python
 from openapi_tester.schema_tester import SchemaTester